walterfreeman/ast101/calendar.md

 ---

 This calendar is tentative and might change based on your input.
+(We will likely add a guest lecture at some point.)

 Exam dates may change during the first week of class, but will not change after that.
 Topics might be adjusted if the calendar changes.